(And a brief guide to their use)

 The recommendations provided are based upon my own research and experience.
 I currently have no financial ties to any of these products.

 The use or misuse of third-party software is at your own risk.

 The security suite is one of the primary software security solutions which should be installed.
 A good security suite will include several features including antivirus, antispyware, firewall, anti-phishing, among other features.
 Note - It is important to only install one antivirus as well as only one firewall on a computer as installing more than one antivirus and/or firewall may cause conflicts as they can interfere with each other.

-- Norton Security (recommended) - NS includes antivirus, antispyware, firewall, anti-phishing, email protection, password management, parental controls, among other features.
+- Norton 360 (recommended) - N360 includes antivirus, antispyware, firewall, intrusion protection, anti-phishing, email protection, password management, parental controls, among other features.
 It performs well and has a minimal impact on overall computer performance.
 Most of the essential features are running and properly configured upon installation, and updates occur automatically in the background so for those users who prefer a "install-it-and-forget-it" option NIS is a great choice.
 But it also includes many ad- vanced settings for those who do like to interact with their security.

-*Note* - My list of recommended security suites is based off of years of reading numerous reviews for the top rated security suites over the course of several years.
+*Note* - My list of recommended security suites is based off of reading numerous reviews for the top rated security suites over the course of several years.
 Essentially, these security suites have consistently come out on top year after year as the best in most reviews I've read.
-Out of those recommended, I recommend Norton for it's ease of use, their emphasis on performance, their long standing reputation, and that their antivirus signature database is perhaps one of the largest repositories in the world.
-Alternatively, Kaspersky has one of the highest detection rates and is arguably the best.
+Out of those recommended, I recommend Norton for it's ease of use, their emphasis on performance, their long standing reputation.

 Anti-Spyware (install any or all of these):